-What is the Ketogenic Diet?
-The science behind a completely different way to fuel your body.
+What is the Keto Diet?
+The Science Behind a Completely Different Way to Fuel your Body.

 I’m sure you know that your body runs on glucose… but what if I told you there is an alternative, more efficient, energy source?

-So what is the ketogenic diet, and how can it benefit you?
+So what is the keto diet, and how can it benefit you?
 Read on and find out!

 Normally, your cells are powered by an energy molecule called ATP, made by using glucose.
 Ketosis is different – put simply, it creates molecules called ketone bodies, by using fats.
 It is a part of the normal bodily process, and it takes place regardless of how many carbs you eat.